Do you think your affair partner has some narcissistic traits?

 • refuses to even consider compromising

 If you find that you are silencing a part of yourself and can’t always speak your truth or opinions, it’s a major red flag in your relationship.
-You may not even realize it, you may just believe that it’s easier to stay silent and not argue to avoid the backlash of an argument.
+You may not even realise it, you may just believe that it’s easier to stay silent and not argue to avoid the backlash of an argument.
 But subdued arguments or debates or casual disagreements are normal in healthy relationships—two people will never agree with each other all the time—so if you’re suppressing yourself to avoid conflict, it’s a sign of something deeper going on in your affair relationship.

 And silencing yourself around your affair partner can be REALLY difficult and challenging.
 It can drain your energy quickly, too, because you’ll constantly feel like you’re walking around on eggshells, always trying not to provoke your affair partner by speaking up about how you disagree with him.
-Maybe you’re doing this on a subconscious level, too, because, as the “other woman” or the mistress, you may feel like he will leave you and go back to his wife or move on to another woman if you upset him by disagreeing with him.

 Again, this is the kind of thing you really need to pay attention to because it may be creating all sorts of subconscious fears within you that you are no longer good enough for him (especially if he has told you many times how annoyed he gets at his wife if she challenges him about being right).
-It ALSO has the subconscious effect of making you believe that your opinion (and your truth) is not worthy and his is.
-Also, an unhealthy place to end up in your affair relationship.

-Your Affair Partner Talks Down to You Regularly
+4. Your Affair Partner Talks Down to You Regularly

 Do you feel not good enough in your affair partner’s eyes, like there’s always an issue with something you do?
 Do you feel like your affair partner always puts you down, makes you feel like you’re not doing a good enough job, or makes you believe that he’s never satisfied with what you’re doing?